 Her current research focuses on Active Assisted Living (AAL) and computer vision.

-- Irene Ballester, Antonio Güemes, A. Navarro, J.M.M.
-Montiel.
-“Measurement of volumes and distances for the evaluation of breast surgery” XXIII Congress of the Spanish Surgical Research Society, Madrid, 16-17 Nov., 2017.
+- Ballester, I., Güemes , A., Navarro, A., Montiel, J.M.M.
+“Measurement of volumes and distances for the evaluation of breast surgery” in XXIII Congress of the Spanish Surgical Research Society, Madrid, 16-17 Nov., 2017.